BobAProScan/VOX-Recorder/README.md

 ## Time Sync
 At 10 minute intervals, TimeSync will retrieve the actual time from a time server and compare it with the computer time.
 The result is an offset variable that is used to calculate the recording's actual start time.

+## What's New

 ## Frequently Asked Questions

-Q: Can I run multiple copies of VOX Recorder on one computer?
+Q: Can I run multiple copies of VOX Recorder on one computer?<br>
 A: Yes.
 Many instances of VOX Recorder can run on the same computer.
 1) Copy the contents of an existing folder to a new folder.
-2) Run VOX Recorder in the new folder then change the options specific to that instance.
+2) Run VOX Recorder in the new folder then change the options specific to that instance.<br>

-Q: How can I stream multiple receivers at the same time?
+Q: How can I stream multiple receivers at the same time?<br>
-A: By running multiple instances of VOX Recorder.
+A: By running multiple instances of VOX Recorder.<br>

-Q: How can VOX Recorder automatically start sending calls after the computer reboots?
+Q: How can VOX Recorder automatically start sending calls after the computer reboots?<br>
 A: Add a VOX Recorder shortcut to the Windows Startup folder.
-Ensure the option 'Start Recorder When Program Loads' is checked.
+Ensure the option 'Start Recorder When Program Loads' is checked.<br>

-Q: Should I run VOX Recorder as administrator?'''
+Q: Should I run VOX Recorder as administrator?<br>
-A: It's recommended that VOX Recorder is not elevated to administrator.
+A: It's recommended that VOX Recorder is not elevated to administrator.<br>

 <!--
 ## Operation